How To Service Dog FAQ

-You get one from a charity that trains them or you can buy one from a dog trainer like Superdog.
+You get one from a charity that trains them or you can buy one from a dog trainer like Service Dog School of America.

 Many people buy a puppy, but don’t have the patience, time or energy to train a dog.
 Oftentimes, the person’s family ends up keeping it.

 You just buy a dog, but unlike a service dog, you cannot take it everywhere.
-If your ESA is trained, they might let you take it on an airplane, and you also cannot be refused housing.
+Even if your ESA is trained, the airlines will not let you take it on an airplane, but you cannot be refused housing.

 You contact service dog trainers and buy a service dog, or you can apply at a charitable organizations which often can take years and years.

 Call David Baron at (916) 701-6458 and ask him if he will train you.